-Taskforce monographs have been written and are currently with the editor.
-The report monographs, to be provided to the Minister for Education, reflect system level discussions and the subsequent recommendations proposed to address issues such as attracting and recruiting quality teachers, quality placements for pre-service teachers and pathways into teaching for Aboriginal people.
+Taskforce monographs have been written to document strategy and approaches designed to better manage teacher supply and demand, to improve the quality of professional experience for pre-service teachers and to expand pathways into teaching for Aboriginal people.
+The Minister has received ongoing briefings on the recommendations from the Teacher Education Taskforce working groups including expansions on the report monographs, Taskforce discussions and the subsequent recommendations to address issues such as attracting and recruiting quality teachers, quality placements for pre-service teachers and pathways into teaching for Aboriginal people.